 What is edge computing and how do we employ it?

 Edge computing is distributed computing that brings services, computation, and data storage closer to the sources of data and their users.
-It aims to decrease response times, save bandwidth, reduce congestion and make real-time applications possible.
-Specifically, edge computing aims to move the computation and data storage away from data centers, cloud, and main servers to the edge of the network, using smart devices, mobile phones, edge servers, and network gateways to perform tasks and provide services.
+It aims to decrease response times, save bandwidth, reduce congestion, and make real-time applications possible.
+Specifically, edge computing aims to move the computation and data storage away from data centers, the cloud, and main servers to the edge of the network, using smart devices, mobile phones, edge servers, and network gateways to perform tasks and provide services.
 By doing so, it is now possible to provide content caching, service delivery, persistent data storage, and IoT management resulting in better response times and transfer rates.

 Edge computing benefits

-Edge computing provides benefits for vital computer network challenges, such as bandwidth limitations, latency and congestion, but it also has several potential additional benefits:
+Edge computing provides benefits for vital computer network challenges, such as bandwidth limitations, latency, and congestion, but it also has several potential additional benefits:

 Autonomy is useful where connectivity is unreliable or bandwidth is restricted, so edge devices can process the data themselves or store it until the connection becomes available and transmit it then.
 Also, processing data locally greatly reduces the amount of data to send to the main server and requires far less bandwidth and connectivity time.

 Security of data transmission can be provided by implementing computing at the edge.
-Any data traversing the network back to the cloud or data center can be secured through encryption, and the edge deployment itself can be hardened against hackers and other malicious activities even when security on IoT devices remains limited.
+Any data traversing the network back to the cloud or data center can be secured through encryption, and the edge deployment itself can be hardened against hackers and other malicious activities, even when security on IoT devices remains limited.

 Edge computing challenges